Alternate Route 14 Bike Climb - PJAMM Cycling

 Cycling Alternate Route 14, Wyoming.

 Alternate U.S. 14 runs east-west across northern Wyoming.
-This bike climb is exceptionally scenic, yet one of the more remote Top 50 U.S. Cycling Climbs.
-This is the only signed alternate route in Wyoming and is just 65 miles from the start of the other Top 100 Climb in Wyoming (Granite Pass, #53).
-The distant views to the south of the Wyoming’s northern plains and mesa formations are phenomenal.
+This bike climb is exceptionally scenic, yet one of the more remote Top 100 U.S. Cycling Climbs.
+This is the only signed alternate route in Wyoming and is just 65 miles from the start of the other Top 100 Climb in Wyoming (Granite Pass, #58).
+The distant views to the south of Wyoming's northern plains and mesa formations are phenomenal.
 These exceptional views are to our right as we climb out of the “flatlands” (keeping in mind we start the climb at 3,745’) and are with us for at least half the climb until the brutal grade softens a bit as we enter the last segment consisting of rolling hills and grasslands.

 Highway 14A is also known as the Medicine Wheel Passage Scenic Byway, formerly Dayton-Kane Highway.